DigitalHERMES/rhizo-dialer/README.md

   dialer -m /dev/EG25.AT -s -p

+TODO:
-TODO: set serial port baud rate to 115200 and call "AT" to see if the serial is up and running
+set serial port baud rate to 115200 and call "ATZ" (and clean the buffer?)

+for now:
+setserial /dev/EG25.AT spd_vhi